perezsan/wordstar-linux-spine/README.md

 **(recommended)** xmlstarlet for reference.odt title updating

-**(recommended)** calibre ... epubs coded to auto open in either calibre or xdg-open user default (one of my scripts may set this to pcmanfm, as that is the default under Wordstar Linux Manjaro 19.02
+**(recommended)** calibre ... epubs should auto-open in either calibre or xdg-open user default (one of my scripts may set this to pcmanfm, as that is the default under Wordstar Linux Manjaro 19.02

 **(recommended)**  gnome pomodoro ... timer for writing ... firewall enabling is not enabled by default. user would have to have sudo and update /etc/sudoers to run firewall-on and firewall-off as root with nopasswd, then enable gnomepomodoro plugin to run scripts on play/pause/stop.